 The simple answer is, it depends on the species of wildlife causing the trouble.

 Section 31 of the Fish and Wildlife Conservation Act addresses “protection of property” from wildlife.
 Under section 31, anyone who believes that wildlife is damaging or is about to damage their property, may, on their own land, harass or kill the offending wildlife.
 These provisions apply to all property owners, not just farmers.
-However, you cannot shoot wildlife simply because it is on your farm.
-The threat to property must be happening or about to happen.
-A valid hunting licence is not required to protect one’s property with a firearm, but you must have a firearm licence.
-Alternately you can use an agent to act on your behalf.
+However, one cannot simply shoot wildlife because it is there.
+The threat must either be happening, or about to happen.
+Although a hunting licence is not required to protect one’s property, you must have a firearm’s licence.

-Section 31 does not include wildlife on Ontario’s endangered species list plus moose, caribou, elk or white-tailed deer.
-The prohibitions against harassing, capturing or killing an endangered species need no explanation.
-Moose, caribou, and white-tailed deer are “big game” species with regulated hunting seasons; the likely reason for their exclusion.
-Elk were reintroduced at four locations between 1998 and 2001.
-A hunting season for elk began in North Hastings in 2011.
+These provisions apply to all wildlife except wildlife on the endangered species list plus moose, caribou, elk or white-tailed deer.
+The prohibitions on harassing, capturing or killing an endangered species need no explanation.
+Moose, caribou, or white-tailed deer are “big game” species with a regulated hunting season; likely the reason for their exclusion.
+Between 1998 and 2001, elk were reintroduced at four Ontario locations.
+An elk hunting season in North Hastings began in 2011.

 1: a named individual agent – tied to a specific property.
 Usually a 30-day appointment and must be able to be licensed as a hunter.
-In the case of bears, where the response time is critical, this authorization can be done over the phone.
+In the case of bears, where the response time is critical, authorization can be done over the phone.

 2: a term agent – authorized to deal with all the nuisance wildlife (bears, raccoons, etc.) in a defined area, for example a specific property, concession or township.

 Contact your MNR District Office for further information on either of these options.